French: Specialist translation & consecutive interpreting

-The language experts of the Nuremberg translation and interpreting agency are passionate linguists and provide their clients with high-quality translation and interpreting services for the French language.
+The language experts of the Nuremberg interpreting and translation agency AP Fachübersetzungen are passionate linguists and provide their clients with high-quality translation and interpreting services for the French language.
 Our qualified and experienced French translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified French translations as your competent and reliable partner at any time - even for urgent projects.

 - French is the second most learned foreign language in the world after English.

 - With 83 million tourists every year, France is the most popular destination.